-Staff interviews indicate they would not place inmates at high risk for sexual victimization or who have alleged sexual abuse in involuntary segregated housing in lieu of other housing areas, unless an assessment has determined there are no available alternative means of separation from potential abusers.
+Staff interviews indicate they would not place inmates at high risk for sexual victimization or who have alleged sexual abuse in involuntary segregated housing in lieu of other housing areas, unless an assessment has determined there is no available alternative means of separation from potential abusers.
 If an inmate was placed in involuntary segregated housing for this reason, they would only be housed there until alternative means of separation from likely abusers can be arranged.
 Staff indicated they have never had to use involuntary segregated housing for this reason.
+Staff acknowledged that segregated housing would only be used as a last resort, and if inmates were housed here, the would receive the same access to privleges and programs as that of the General Population inmates.
+If privileges and/or programs were restricted, staff would document the opportunities that were limited, the duration of the limitations, as well as the reasons for the limitations.

-§115.51 - Inmate Reporting
+Standard 115.51 Inmate reporting